awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 **Important**
 Amazon EKS nodes are standard Amazon EC2 instances\.
 You're billed based on the normal Amazon EC2 prices\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.
+You can't create managed nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
+You can create self\-managed nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
+For more information, see [Launching self\-managed Amazon Linux nodes](launch-workers.md), [Launching self\-managed Bottlerocket nodes](launch-node-bottlerocket.md), and [Launching self\-managed Windows nodes](launch-windows-workers.md)\.

+**Prerequisite**
+An existing cluster\.
+If you don't have an existing cluster, we recommend that you follow one of the [Getting started with Amazon EKS](getting-started.md) guides to create your cluster and node group\.

 You can create a managed node group with `eksctl` or the AWS Management Console\.